 Does your child have trouble reading?
 It’s important that you don’t assume what the problem.
-Dyslexia and vision issues are different, and they each require specialized treatment.
+Dyslexia and vision issues are different (i.e., most dyslexia is not caused by vision issues), and they each require specialized treatment.
 Check out the symptoms of each problem to identify the one affecting your child.

 Symptoms of Vision Problems